mozilla/nmap-agent/README.md

 # nmap-policy (TBD)

-a policy/expectations framework for simplified NMAP JSON files
+a policy/expectations framework for decribing service expectations for a given perspective